 - Basilica di San Vitale: The Basilica di San Vitale is one of Italy's most important monuments of early Christian art.
 The Basilica has an elegant cupola and stunning 6th-century mosaics in its apse.

 - Mausoleo di Galla Placidia: Galla Placidia was the daughter, sister, wife, and mother of Roman emperors.
 She had this mausoleum built in the mid-fifth century.
 The interior is breath-taking.
 The mosaics are some of the oldest in the city.

 - Battistero degli Ortodossi: This baptistery was built in the late fourth to early fifth centuries and is the oldest of Ravenna's monuments.
 Spectacular mosaics decorate the dome.

-- Battistero degli Ariani: This baptistery is one of the few remaining monuments of the Arian cult, the official religion of the court of Theodora.
+- Battistero degli Ariani: This baptistery is one of the few remaining monuments of the Arian cult, the official religion of the court of Empress Theodora.
 The dome is again decorated with beautiful mosaics.

 - Basilica di Sant'Apollinare Nuovo: The basilica was originally a Palatine church.
 Byzantine style mosaics cover two walls reflecting both early-Catholic and Arian cult beliefs.

 - Chapel of Sant'Andrea: The chapel was built as a private chapel.
 Inside are mosaics of flowers, figures of Christ, and at least 99 species of birds.